 (22) A discussion of how compliance costs for existing or reasonably anticipated air, land, or water environmental regulations impacting generation assets have been taken into account and influenced the IRP development.

-(23) A discussion of how the utilities’ resource planning objectives, such as cost effectiveness, rate impacts, risks and uncertainty, were balanced in selecting its preferred resource plan.
+(23) A discussion of how the utilities’ resource planning objectives, such as cost effectiveness, rate impacts, risks and uncertainty, were balanced in selecting its preferred resource portfolio.

 (24) A description and analysis of the utility’s base case scenario, sometimes referred to a business as usual case or reference case.
 The base case scenario is the most likely future scenario and must meet the following criteria: